Perugolate/RareFold/README.md

 ## (several minutes)
 The entire installation takes <1 hour on a standard computer. \
 We assume you have CUDA12.
 For CUDA11, you will have to change the installation of some packages. \
-The runtime will depend on the GPU you have available and the size of the protein-ligand complex you are predicting. \
+The runtime will depend on the GPU you have available and the size of the protein you are predicting. \
 On an NVIDIA A100 GPU, the prediction time is a few minutes on average.

 First install miniconda, see: https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html or https://docs.conda.io/projects/miniconda/en/latest/miniconda-other-installer-links.html